-1. Single family dwellings, two family dwellings.

-- 2. Churches, synagogues, parish houses, convents, day nurseries, kindergartens, and day care centers. - 3.
-Municipal buildings, schools, and institutions of higher learning. - 4.
-Recreation and community center buildings and grounds for games and sports. - 5.
-Home businesses in compliance with the requirements of Article XIX of these regulations and subject to Planning Board review under the Non-Residential Site Plan Review regulations, particularly Section 5.2, Submission Requirements for Home Businesses. - 6.
-Farming and Forestry activities are permitted when incidental to primary residential use. - 7.
-Any use injurious, obnoxious, or offensive to the neighborhood is prohibited.
+- a.
+Single dwelling unit dwellings, two dwelling unit dwellings. - b.
+Churches, synagogues, parish houses, convents, day nurseries, kindergartens, and day care centers. - c.
+Municipal buildings, schools, and institutions of higher learning. - d.
+Recreation and community center buildings and grounds for games and sports. - e.
+Home businesses in compliance with the requirements of Section 1700 of these regulations and subject to Planning Board review under the Non-Residential Site Plan Review regulations, particularly Section 5.2, Submission Requirements for Home Businesses. - f.
+Farming and Forestry activities are permitted when incidental to primary residential use. - g.
+Farm stands, provided that the stand is set back a minimum of 30 feet from abutting road right-of-way lines; the building area of the farm stand is not greater than two hundred (200) square feet; a minimum of two off-street parking spaces meeting the dimensional requirements of this ordinance are provided; and the stand does not pose a threat to public health, safety and welfare.
+Year-round, permanent structures for the sale of farm products must receive Non-Residential Site Plan approval from the Planning Board. - h.
+Manufactured housing in approved Manufactured Housing Districts subject to the provisions of Section 700. - Any use injurious, obnoxious, or offensive to the neighborhood is prohibited. - j.
+Telecommunication towers and co-location of telecommunication facilities on existing towers or structures which are in compliance with Section 1900 and subject to Planning Board review and approval under the Non-Residential Site Plan regulations.